iomega/paired-data-form/api/README.md

 1. Install to workspace and allow bot to write chats.
 1. Copy token to `../.env:SLACK_TOKEN` value.
 1. Create channel to post messages to and set it's id (last bit of channel url) as `../.env:SLACK_CHANNEL` value.
-1. In channel select `Add an app`.
+1. In channel select `Add an app` and add the created app

+People that should be reviewing incoming projects should be invited to the Slack channel and be supplied with the review credentials.

 ## Build & Run